Having high standards and a strong plan of action is great, but even the best strategies will fall flat if they aren’t carried out properly.

 Conducting inspections manually

 Manual practices involving paper checklists and clipboards have no place in modern retail audits.
 They’re inefficient; they take more time and increase the likelihood of human error.
 Not to mention, paper-based processes often require the double-entry of information.
-When you take inspection notes on paper, you end up having to re-enter the same data into your management system.
+When you take inspection notes on paper, or Excel, you end up having to re-enter the same data into your management system.

 What’s more, sharing inspection results and action items also takes more time with manual processes.
 While digital tools enable users to send data instantly, sharing information manually takes additional time, which could delay corrective action.